St. Anne’s Retirement Community

-St. Anne’s Retirement Community, a Catholic retirement community for senior living in Pennsylvania, serves Residents from throughout central PA.
+Since 1928, St. Anne’s Retirement Community, a Catholic based retirement community for senior living in southcentral Pennsylvania, has served the community with compassionate services.
+We look forward to providing our Residents with quality, integrated care for many years in the future.
 If you’re looking for a continuing care retirement community, we hope you’ll consider dropping by our beautiful Lancaster County, PA campus for a visit!

 These murals, located in Annunciata Hall, are depictions of the different countries throughout the world in which the Sisters, Adorers of the Blood of Christ, have had ministries.
 These same sisters founded St. Anne’s Retirement Community nearly 90 years ago.

 In 1925, a small group of Croatian/German nuns—members of the Adorers of the Blood of Christ—left their convent in Illinois to establish a new motherhouse in Central Pennsylvania.
 They were guided by the mission and vision of their foundress, St. Maria De Mattias, who urged her Sisters to always trust in God’s providence while showing love and compassion for “the dear neighbor.”

 Led by Mother Paulina Schneeburger, the pilgrim Adorers settled on a 125-acre working farm outside of Columbia, PA, which was formerly owned by a Senator from Lancaster named Robert Quay.
 The Sisters moved into the rambling old 22-room mansion on the property and converted it into a convent.
 Though the Sisters barely had any money, their simplicity and hard work endeared them to the local community — they could often be seen working in the fields and tending dairy cows in their long habits besides hired farmhands.